A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization

-Convergence is first proven with respect to a criticality measure and in case where $F$ has a compact Fréchet derivative strong convergence of the control is proven. \cref{sec:full_problem} then proves the convergence of \cref{alg:ATRM} applied to \eqref{eq:prob}, where again strong convergence of the iterates can be shown in case of $F$ having a compact Fréchet derivative. \cref{sec:full_problem} is completed by the presentation of the inner solver, combining a proximal gradient step with a switching-point solver based on Bellman's optimality principle.
-We present some numerical results in \cref{sec:outlook}.
+First, we prove convergence of a criticality measure.
+In the case that $F$ has a compact Fréchet derivative, strong convergence of the control is proven.
+The main \cref{sec:full_problem} is dedicated to the analysis of \eqref{eq:prob}.
+We start by fixing the setting and showing the existence of solutions in \cref{subsec:setting_assumptions}.
+In \cref{subsec:stationarity}, we derive optimality conditions, see \cref{thm:OC_stationarity}.
+These stationarity conditions are used to define a criticality measure in \cref{def:OC_crit_one_switch}, which involves a proximal gradient operator on the set $\set{\sgn(u)=1}$ and terms corresponding to the switching points.
+In \cref{subsec:TR_application}, we apply the trust-region approach from \cref{sec:ATRM} to \eqref{eq:prob}.
+To this end, the oracle function $T$ (which yields the suggestion for the next iterate) is given in \cref{def:OC_TRM}.
+Afterwards, we verify \cref{asmp:ATRM}.
+Interestingly, all proofs basically split into a part which addresses the continuous contributions on $\set{\sgn(u) = 1}$ (where we can reuse results from \cref{sec:convex_problem}) and a part which addresses the switching nature of the control (which can be handled by adapting the ideas from \cite{Manns2024}).
+The final convergence result is \cref{thm:OC_iterate_convergence}. \cref{sec:full_problem} is completed by the presentation of the inner solver in \cref{subsec:solution_subproblem}, combining a proximal gradient step with a switching-point solver based on Bellman's optimality principle.
+We present some numerical results in \cref{section:numerics}.